 When they need veterinary treatment, and they are likely to do so, they require proportionately more of the vet’s time and medicine – all of which racks up the cost quickly.

-And when coupled with their guarding behaviours and mess, you need a real die-hard fan to give these lovely dogs the home they need.
+And when coupled with their guarding behaviors and short lifespan, you need to be a real die-hard fan to give these lovely dogs the home they need.

-So, if you are looking for a bigger dog to join your family, perhaps look for a working breed German Shepherd to join your clan?
+So, if you are looking for a bigger dog to join your family, perhaps look for a German Shepherd to join your clan.

 Pros And Cons of Getting A Dogue de Bordeaux

-So, if you’re still in two minds about whether a Dogue de Bordeaux is right for you, let’s take a quick look at the pros and cons we’ve covered here.
+If you’re still not sure whether a Dogue is right for you, here is a quick rundown of the for and against.